Longhorn-Riichi/UvUManager/README.md

         pipenv install
         pipenv shell
         ./start.sh
-1. in the relevant Discord server: run `$sync_local` to sync the slash commands for that server.
+1. in the relevant Discord server: run `$sync` to sync the slash commands for that server.

 ## Automated Features
 1. pings the server every 4 hours to see if a reconnection is necessary.